Color Clip Art of Pigeon and Duckling Mo Willes

 In the end duckling gives the pigeon her cookie, but I have a feeling that she only gives it away because she doesn't like cookies with nuts hahaha

+Enjoy reading it aloud!
 SUPER SUPER CUTIE CUTE CUTE!

 Obviously it is about a duckling who gets a cookie.